 - Further/Higher Education Links

 Students from this course who achieve the required grades may attain advanced entry to the second year of Level 8 Computer Sciences courses at the Dublin Institute of Technology, Institute of Technology Tallaght, Institute of Technology Blanchardstown, National College of Ireland and Griffith College.
-The core areas of the Programming Course are Project Management, Software Architecture, Windows Programming, Object Orienting Programming in C++, Mathematics, Java & Relational Databases.
-The college continues to develop links from this new course and all our courses on an ongoing basis.
+The core areas of the Programming Course are Software Architecture, Windows Programming, Object Orienting Programming in C++, Mathematics, Java & Relational Databases.
+The college continues to develop links from this course and all our courses on an ongoing basis.